 Did you know that having trouble going to sleep could be a sign that you are low in magnesium?

 I learned this when I was pregnant and had to do weekly epsom salt baths, rub magnesium oil on my legs, and supplement too.
 There are easy ways to up your magnesium.
-As part of my daily routine, I drink Greens with added magnesium and take minerals daily.
+As part of my daily routine, I drink Greens with added magnesium and it makes such a difference!

 Do you have trouble sleeping?
 Did these tips help you?

 P.S.
-If you are looking for a natural supplement that can help you fall alseep and stay asleep, Click Here to see what I personally use and hundreds of my clients use too.
-You can try it for the next 90 days and save 40%.
+If you are looking for a natural supplement that can help you fall asleep and stay asleep, Click Here to see the “Sleepy Tea” that I personally use to calm and get the most out of my sleep!
+You can try it for the next 90 days and save 40%!